-- With the design and implementation of long-term redevelopment or infrastructure projects, such as bus rapid transit (BRT), transform Veirs Mill Road into a multimodal complete street within the existing rightof-way. - Create a street type and design standards for high-quality transit corridors in residential communities through the development of Montgomery County's Complete Streets Design Guide to reduce target speeds and lane widths and accommodate improved pedestrian and bicycle facilities on Veirs Mill Road. - Reduce target speeds on Veirs Mill Road to 35 miles per hour to improve safety. - o Implement a school speed zone on Veirs Mill Road between Galt Avenue and Connecticut Avenue to improve safety for the school-aged children who walk along Veirs Mill Road to access Highland Elementary School, Newport Mill Middle School and Albert Einstein High School.
-Provide a school zone speed limit of 25 miles per hour when flashing. - Encourage the Montgomery County Police Department to add Veirs Mill Road as a Speed Camera Corridor as part of the Safe Speed Enforcement program. - Explore opportunities to improve compliance with the existing bus- and right-turn only lanes, including strategies such as enhanced or illuminated signage, striping, colored pavement demarcating bus lanes, pavement material and automated speed enforcement.
+- With the design and implementation of long-term redevelopment or infrastructure projects, such as bus rapid transit (BRT), transform Veirs Mill Road into a multimodal complete street within the existing rightof-way. - Create a street type and design standards for high-quality transit corridors in residential communities through the development of Montgomery County's Complete Streets Design Guide to reduce target speeds and lane widths and accommodate improved pedestrian and bicycle facilities on Veirs Mill Road. - Reduce target speeds on Veirs Mill Road to 35 miles per hour, outside the Road Code Urban Area, to improve safety.
+Define the areas between Havard Street and Bushey Drive on Veirs Mill Road as a Road Code Urban Area with a target speed of 25 miles per hour. - Implement a school speed zone on Veirs Mill Road between Galt Avenue and Connecticut Avenue to improve safety for the school-aged children who walk along Veirs Mill Road to access Highland Elementary School, Newport Mill Middle School and Albert Einstein High School.
+Provide a school zone speed limit of 25 miles per hour when flashing. - Encourage the Montgomery County Police Department to add Veirs Mill Road as a Speed Camera Corridor as part of the Safe Speed Enforcement program. - Explore opportunities to improve compliance with the existing bus- and rightturn only lanes, including strategies such as enhanced or illuminated signage, striping, colored pavement demarcating bus lanes, pavement material and automated enforcement.

-- Eliminate unsignalized left turns where feasible to improve safety of pedestrians and cyclists. - Limit left turn lanes to a single lane where feasible at signalized intersections to improve safety of all road users. - Improve the lane continuity on Veirs Mill Road to maintain consistency in the through travel lanes. - Prior to commencing construction of Montrose Parkway East, modify the project to include sidewalks, crosswalks and bikeways on Veirs Mill Road consistent with the recommendations of this master plan; consider BRT-related impacts and design solutions to reduce vehicle speeds. - If the Stoneymill Square Shopping Center redevelops, extend Gridley Road from its current terminus at Veirs Mill Road to Colie Drive to provide greater connectivity through the property. - If the Montgomery County Department of Recreation's administrative office site on Bushey Drive is redeveloped, extend Gannon Road northwest as a business district street, as shown in Figure 14, from its current terminus west of Bushey Drive to provide a connection between Gannon Road and Colie Drive. - In conjunction with any coordinated regulatory efforts for the redevelopment of Halpine View, Parkway Woods and Halpine Hamlet, explore alternatives for the extension of Rock Creek Mill Road as a business district street to align with Halpine Road and provide an additional connection between Twinbrook Parkway and Fishers Lane, as envisioned in the 2009 Twinbrook Sector Plan (including utilizing Alderbrook Court to connect with Halpine Road rather than Halpine Place).
+- Eliminate unsignalized left turns where feasible to improve safety of pedestrians and cyclists. - As a goal, the number of additional lanes at signalized intersections should be minimized so that crossing distances and exposure of pedestrians and bicyclists to traffic when crossing the road are also minimized.
+Wherever it is determined to be beneficial to safety and does not create unacceptable congestion levels as defined by the applicable Subdivision Staging Policy congestion standard, the number of left turn lanes at a signalized intersection should be limited to one.
+Where dual left turn lanes are provided, consider the implementation of strategies to mitigate the speed of left-turning vehicles and to mitigate the additional width of the road that pedestrians and bicyclists must cross. - Improve the lane continuity on Veirs Mill Road to maintain consistency in the through travel lanes. - Prior to commencing construction of Montrose Parkway East, modify the project to include sidewalks, crosswalks and bikeways on Veirs Mill Road consistent with the recommendations of this master plan; consider BRT-related impacts and design solutions to reduce vehicle speeds. - If the Stoneymill Square Shopping Center redevelops, extend Gridley Road from its current terminus at Veirs Mill Road to Colie Drive to provide greater connectivity through the property.

+- If the Montgomery County Department of Recreation's administrative office site on Bushey Drive is redeveloped, extend Gannon Road northwest as a business district street, as shown in Figure 14, from its current terminus west of Bushey Drive to provide a connection between Gannon Road and Colie Drive.
+Montgomery County should consider funding the extension of Gannon Road to maximize the potential for development of affordable housing on the site. - In conjunction with any coordinated regulatory efforts for the redevelopment of Halpine View, Parkway Woods and Halpine Hamlet, explore alternatives for the extension of Rock Creek Mill Road as a business district street to align with Halpine Road and provide an additional connection between Twinbrook Parkway and Fishers Lane, as envisioned in the 2009 Twinbrook Sector Plan (including utilizing Alderbrook Court to connect with Halpine Road rather than Halpine Place).